D3vil-Design/K1-Hardware-Mods/K1 5015 Ben Fans/README.md

  5. Keep wires away from the Z belt in the bottom compartment
  6. Fan Mounts need 8mm of clearance under the bed/bed heater
  7. Fan mounts might not be compatible with some screen hole sealers
+ 8. Have not been tested in the K1 Max.
+I don't see a reason why they wouldn't work

 ## BOM